Campus deadline: December 28, 2020

 - potential for a significant future contribution to research in his/her chosen field.

-Full-time sophomore or junior during academic year of application (defined as two years or one year of undergraduate study remaining after application year); planning to pursue a PhD and research career in mathematics, natural sciences or engineering research (MD alone does not qualify, but MD/PhD does); outstanding undergraduate academic record (3.75+ GPA); engaged in undergraduate research; U.S. citizen, national or permanent resident.
+Full-time sophomore or junior during the academic year of application (defined as two years or one year of undergraduate study remaining after application year); planning to pursue a PhD and research career in mathematics, natural sciences or engineering research (MD alone does not qualify, but MD/PhD does); outstanding undergraduate academic record (3.75+ GPA); engaged in undergraduate research; U.S. citizen, national or permanent resident.

 Note: Candidates must be nominated by LMU.
 Students interested in applying should contact the Office of National & International Fellowships (ONIF) for more information about the application process.
 Contact person: Cassidy Alvarado, 310.338.3792, email@example.com.